xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

 1. In Visual Studio Code, press the **F5** key to launch a Teams web client.

-1. To display your app content in Teams, specify that where your app is running (localhost) is trustworthy:
+1. To display your app content in Teams, specify where your app is running (localhost) is trustworthy:

    1. Open a new tab in the same browser window (Google Chrome by default) which opened after pressing **F5**.